canjs/canjs/guides/models.md

 to remove it once you need to connect to your REST services*.

 Let's create a fixture that will respond to our requests for menu item data.
-Create another file in the models folder called *fixtures.js*.
+Create another file in the models folder called `fixtures`.
 Add the following code to that file:

 ```